 The Renko Trading System in a Wrap-Up

 Renko in MetaTrader 4 is a reasonably versatile tool, and its application is constrained only by your own inventiveness.
-The simplest use of Renko is to allow you to see very easily that the market has moved a significant chunk.
+The simplest use of Renko is to allow you to view very easily that the market has moved by a significant chunk.
 How large that significant chunk needs to be is ultimately up to you to decide.